MattanMohel/jester-rs/README.md

 ; (operator arguments)
 (+ 1 2) ; operator = '+', arguments = '1, 2'
 (* 3 4 5 6) ; operator = '*', arguments = '3, 4, 5, 6'
-(println "hello there!") ; operator = 'println', arguments = '"hello there!"'
+(println "hello there!") ; operator = 'println', arguments = 'hello there!'
 ```

-_In Lisp, `;` designates a comment - as if to ridicule all other langauges (but not really).
-Also note that everything is separated by whitespace... the comma will come into play later, but for a different cause_
+_In Lisp, `;` designates a comment.
+Also note that everything is separated by whitespace... commas will come into play later, but for a different use_

 Additionally, there is no "order of operations."
-Order is decided by the placement of the parentheses:
+Order is decided by parentheses:

 ```
 (2 + 3) * 5 => (* 5 (+ 2 3))